-The American Family Immigration History Center® is a research facility that, for a minimal fee, offers easy access to the arrival records of the nearly 65 million passengers and crew members who entered through the Port of New York and Ellis Island from 1820 to 1957.
-Its Interpretive Shop offers reproductions of historic immigration documents, ship pictures, and immigration-related books, posters, and historic maps.
-For more information, please see the chapter titled "Your Ancestors"
+The American Family Immigration History Center® is a research facility that, for a minimal fee, offers easy access to the arrival records of the more than 51 million passengers and crew members who entered through the Port of New York and Ellis Island from 1892 to 1957.
+Its Interpretive Shop offers reproductions of historic immigration documents, ship pictures, and immigration-related books, posters and historic maps.
+For more information, please see the chapter titled "Your Ancestors."